ABOUT ERGO PINK FEST 2019

 Ergo Arts Theatre is happy to announce its 2nd annual Ergo Pink Fest (a four-day festival in March 2019, showcasing the works of female identifying and gender non-binary playwrights).
 This is a juried event of one-act plays that pass the Bechdel-Wallace test (modified to include female identifying and non-binary characters).
-The Festival will feature new submissions to be juried by a panel of theatre artists, as well as works from Ergo Arts Theatre's 2018 development season and a play by an CASA Award winner.
+The Festival will feature new submissions to be juried by a panel of theatre artists, as well as unproduced or underproduced works from female and non-binary identifying playwrights across Canada.

 WHAT we are looking for

 Ergo Arts Theatre is looking for One-Act Plays about female identifying and gender non-binary individuals.
 Plays must include the following criteria:

 Must be written by a Canadian female identifying or non-binary identifying playwright